FLSA: Full-Time, Exempt

 - Excellent written and oral advocacy skills.

-Lawyers’ Committee for Civil Rights is an affirmative action/equal opportunity employer.
-People of color, LGBTQIA candidates, women, persons with disabilities and individuals over 55 are encouraged to apply.
+Lawyers’ Committee for Civil Rights of the San Francisco Bay Area thrives as an affirmative action/equal opportunity employer.
+BIPOC, LGBTQ+ candidates, people of all gender identities, persons with disabilities and individuals over 55 are encouraged to apply.